 - 1. Select Edit mode. - 2.
-In the Selections group, click Selections. - 3.
-In the Repair group, click Red Eye Reduction or Repair Tool. - 4.
-In the Add group, click Text, Borders, Vignette, Drawing tools, or click Special Effect and select an effect. - 5.
-In the Geometry group, click Rotate, Flip, Crop, or Resize. - 6.
-In the Exposure/Lighting group, click Exposure, Levels, Auto Levels, Tone Curves, or Lighting. - 7.
-In the Color group, click White Balance or Color Balance. - 8.
-In the Detail group, click Sharpen, Blur, Clarity, or click Noise to remove or add noise. - 9.
+Do any one or more of the following: - At the top of the panel, use the Selections or Drawing tools. - In the Repair group, click Red Eye Reduction or Repair Tool. - In the Add group, click Text, Borders, Vignette, Drawing tools, Tilt-Shift, or click Special Effect and select an effect. - In the Geometry group, click Rotate, Flip, Crop, or Resize. - In the Exposure/Lighting group, click Exposure, Levels, Auto Levels, Tone Curves, or Light EQTM. - In the Color group, click White Balance or Color Balance. - In the Detail group, click Sharpen, Blur, Clarity, or click Noise to remove or add noise. - 3.
 You have several options in saving your images.
 See Saving images in Edit for more information.